-The atmosphere here, rarified by altitude, is tempered by streams of sunlight bouncing off the orange, cobalt and raspberry hues of the convent’s walls.
+The atmosphere here in Peru’s Santa Catalina monastery, rarified by altitude, is tempered by streams of sunlight bouncing off the orange, cobalt and raspberry hues of the convent’s walls.
 Dazzlingly bright plazas are framed by arched cloisters, whose shadows are thick with tales of devotion and piety.
+And I’ve stopped by during my South American backpacking trip, to uncover the secrets of this mysterious enclave.

 Latin America’s cities are splattered with colonial architecture, but Arequipa’s Monasterio de Santa Catalina de Siena is a world away from the usual ornate and intricate cathedrals or town square edifices.
 It’s this very contrast that makes it the most unusual religious structure in Peru and the must-see attraction in town.